zmcartor/homestead-guide/source/network/test-networks.rst

 This will set up an identity for your node so it can be identified more easily in a list of peers.
 Here is an example of how these identities show up on the network.

-Launching ``geth``
+Launching ``gexp``
 --------------------------------------------------------------------------------

-After you have created your custom genesis block JSON file and created a directory for your blockchain data, type the following command into your console that has access to geth:
+After you have created your custom genesis block JSON file and created a directory for your blockchain data, type the following command into your console that has access to gexp:

 .. code-block:: Console

-  geth --identity "MyNodeName" --genesis /path/to/CustomGenesis.json --rpc --rpcport "8080" --rpccorsdomain "*" --datadir "C:\chains\TestChain1" --port "30303" --nodiscover --rpcapi "db,eth,net,web3" --networkid 1999 console
+  gexp --identity "MyNodeName" --genesis /path/to/CustomGenesis.json --rpc --rpcport "8080" --rpccorsdomain "*" --datadir "C:\chains\TestChain1" --port "30303" --nodiscover --rpcapi "db,eth,net,web3" --networkid 1999 console

 .. note:: Please change the flags to match your custom settings.

-You will need to start your geth instance with your custom chain command every time you want to access your custom chain.
-If you just type "geth" in your console, it will not remember all of the flags you have set.
+You will need to start your gexp instance with your custom chain command every time you want to access your custom chain.
+If you just type "gexp" in your console, it will not remember all of the flags you have set.

 Pre-allocating ether to your account
 --------------------------------------------------------------------------------